Rainyan/sourcemod-nt-loadout-rescue/README.md

 ## Installation
 * Move the compiled .smx binary to `addons/sourcemod/plugins`
-* Move the gamedata file to `addons/sourcemod/gamedata/neotokyo` (create the "neotokyo" in gamedata if it doesn't exist yet)
+* Move the gamedata file to `addons/sourcemod/gamedata/neotokyo` (create the *"neotokyo"* folder in gamedata if it doesn't exist yet)